cosmos/cosmos-sdk/docs/architecture/adr-020-protobuf-transaction-encoding.md

 // `serialize(tx: TxRaw)` is stored in Tendermint and the hash `sha256(serialize(tx: TxRaw))`
 // becomes the "txhash", commonly used as the transaction ID. message TxRaw {
-    // A protobuf serialization of a TxBody that matches representation in SignDoc. bytes body = 1;
+    // A protobuf serialization of a TxBody that matches the representation in SignDoc. bytes body = 1;
-    // A protobuf serialization of a AuthInfo that matches representation in SignDoc. bytes auth_info = 2;
+    // A protobuf serialization of an AuthInfo that matches the representation in SignDoc. bytes auth_info = 2;
     // A list of signatures that matches the length and order of AuthInfo's signer_infos to
     // allow connecting signature meta information like public key and signing mode by position.